-The Contractor must keep in regular bi-weekly contact with the Project Authority via calls beginning within three calendar days of contract award.
-Additional monthly calls will be required to collaborate with the contractor on a separate contract with DFO.
-The title of that contract's Statement of Work is Analyzing the Effects of Plastic Fishing and Aquaculture Gear in the Marine Environment.
+The Contractor must keep in regular bi-weekly contact with the Project Authority via calls beginning with the contract start date.
+Additional monthly calls will be required to collaborate with the contractor on a separate contract with DFO..
+The title of that contract's Statement of Work is Impacts for Abandoned Lost or Discarded Fishing Gear on Commercial stocks.
 These calls will be used as an opportunity to inform one another of progress, new information, information gap analysis, collaboration between contracts, and other project-related issues.
-Contact between the Project Authority and the Contractor will be through email and calls.
+Contact will be through email and calls.